Ranked #255 car in the UK · Fastback · 70 units sold last year

 The short version

-The Volkswagen Arteon loses value faster than most cars and costs about average to run.
-Its MOT-based reliability is excellent, 83 out of 100, ahead of 80% of the cars we track.
-On three-year value retention it ranks better than 32% of models.
+The Volkswagen Arteon holds its value about averagely.
+Its MOT-based reliability is good — an MOT score of 70/100, ahead of 80% of the cars we track.
+On three-year value retention it ranks better than 37% of models.

 Pick your version